SabalKatuwal/14DemoApp/README.md

 - The IPA build script uses manual/ad-hoc export settings suitable for development builds.
 Production signing requires your Apple Developer credentials.
 - Search is performed locally on the loaded user list (no server-side search).
 - Unit tests use mock networking and do not hit the live API.

-## Demo

-Record a screen capture while running the app in the Simulator to demonstrate:

-1. Loading state on launch
-2. User list with name, email, and city
-3. Search filtering
-4. Pull-to-refresh
-5. Navigation to user detail screen